i7zaari/randow/README.md

 randow
 ```

-Change the desktop wallpaper randomly when moving the pointer into a corner of the screen
+Change the desktop wallpaper randomly when moving the cursor into a corner of the screen

 ```
 randow hotcorners